Nancypatel1103/ComplianceClient/RADIO-CONFIGURATION/radio-configuration.md

    ![image-3](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/8940fb18-0fba-4310-b2a9-67769668cd2a)

 5. Then you are given the **Country, Channel Spectrum Width, Frequency, Transmit Power, and SSID** in **2.4 GHz and 5.8 GHz**.
 From there you can both add and change to GHz.
-How to add a Select SSID is explained here (https://github.com/Nancypatel1103/ComplianceClient/blob/main/SSID/ssid.md#how-to-connect-ssid).
+How to add a Select SSID is explained here ([How to connect SSID](#how-to-connect-ssid)

    ![image-4](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/191be19f-1e9d-44b1-b0b7-7eb7b1f7f0f8)